wilberh/Movie-Trailer-Website/README.md

 ## BUGS AND FEATURE REQUESTS
 Have a bug or a feature request?
-Please open an issue, github.com/wilberh/Movie-Trailer-Website/issues/new
+Please open an [issue](https://github.com/wilberh/Movie-Trailer-Website/issues/new).

 ## DOCUMENTATION
 This Movie-Trailer-Website documentation, included in this repo in the root directory, is built with Python version 2.7.9.